Adam-Lechnos/adam-lechnos.github.io/_posts/2023-02-20-aws-cdk-cognito.md

 #### Cognito User Pools - Authentication
 * Contains a directory of users & groups or, may be delegated to a Federated Identity Provider for sign-in experience, such as Google, Facebook, Amazon, Apple, SAML, or OIDC (OpenID Connect).
-* Groups created within the User Pool are associatged with IAM ([AWS Identity and Access Management](https://aws.amazon.com/iam/)) roles, assumed by the user for performing tasks within AWS, such as reading S3 Buckets.
+* Groups created within the User Pool are associated with IAM ([AWS Identity and Access Management](https://aws.amazon.com/iam/)) roles, assumed by the user for performing tasks within AWS, such as reading S3 Buckets.
-  * Each group may have a seperate IAM Role configured, for allowing delineated permissions amongst disparate [managed group members](https://docs.aws.amazon.com/cognito/latest/developerguide/managing-users.html?icmpid=docs_cognito_console_help_panel).
+  * Each group may have a separate IAM Role configured, for allowing delineated permissions amongst disparate [managed group members](https://docs.aws.amazon.com/cognito/latest/developerguide/managing-users.html?icmpid=docs_cognito_console_help_panel).
-* App intergration settings, where app clients are defined and its token expiration, authentication flows, OAUTH 2.0 grant types, and OpenID Connnect Scopes and Identity Providers are defined.
+* App integration settings, where app clients are defined and its token expiration, authentication flows, OAUTH 2.0 grant types, and OpenID Connnect Scopes and Identity Providers are defined.
   * Authentication flow options: ALLOW_ADMIN_USER_PASSWORD_AUTH, ALLOW_USER_PASSWORD_AUTH, ALLOW_REFRESH_TOKEN_AUTH, ALLOW_USER_PASSWORD_AUTH, and ALLOW_USER_SRP_AUTH.
   * OAuth 2.0 grant type options:
     * Authorization code grant, provides an authorization code as the response